23 Cloud microphysics

 23.4.1 Freezing of raindrops

-For the probability that a drop with volume $V'$ in air at temperature $T$ freezes and melts within a time $t$, one chooses the stochastic approach [3]
+For the probability that a drop of volume $V'$ in air at temperature $T$ freezes within a time $t$, one chooses the stochastic ansatz [3]

 \[ \begin{align} P &= 1 - \exp\left\{-B'V't\left[\exp\left(A'\left(T_0 - T\right)\right) - 1\right]\right\}. \end{align} \]